-The languages spoken in Malta are Maltese and English.
-English is widely spoken in Malta and whenever the Maltese language is used consultants make it a point to translate.
+- A great majority of the population speak English in Malta and whenever the Maltese language is used consultants make it a point to translate.

 This programme is run by the Malta Medical Students’ association in collaboration with the University of Malta Faculty of Medicine and surgery.

-In order to apply you will need to submit an application form to the MMSA electives coordinator and include a passport photo and a letter of recommendation from your University confirming that you are a medical student.
+In order to apply you will need to submit an application form to the MMSA electives coordinator.
+You will need a letter of Recommendation from your university confirming that you are a medical student and a passport photo.

 If you require a Visa to travel, you will need to send a copy of this too.